mahmoud-somai/mahmoud-somai/README.md

 <h1 align="center">Hi 👋, I'm Mahmoud Somai</h1>
-<h3 align="center">a dedicated software engineer.
+<h3 align="center">A dedicated software engineer.
 This repository serves as a portfolio where I share my skills, projects, and accomplishments in the field of software engineering.</h3>

 - 🔭 I'm a software engineer **with a passion for creating efficient, scalable, and elegant solutions to complex problems.
 With a strong background in programming and problem-solving, I constantly strive to improve and learn.**